edsoncezar/ANGULAR-WEATHER/README.md

 Weather app
 ===========

-Weather app for displaying the weather report from openweathermap.org using Components, Databinding, HTTP, Services, Observables, HTML5, CSS3, Responsiveness features and more!
+Weather app for displaying the weather report from openweathermap.org using Components, Databinding, HTTP, Services, Observables, HTML5, CSS3, Responsiveness features.

+OpenWeatherMap is an online service that provides weather data, including current weather data, forecasts, and historical data to the developers of web services and mobile applications.
+For data sources, it utilizes meteorological broadcast services, raw data from airport weather stations, raw data from radar stations, and raw data from other official weather stations.
+All data is processed by OpenWeatherMap in a way that it attempts to provide accurate online weather forecast data and weather maps, such as those for clouds or precipitation.
+Beyond that, the service is focused on the social aspect by involving weather station owners in connecting to the service and thereby increasing weather data accuracy.
+The ideology is inspired by OpenStreetMap and Wikipedia that make information free and available for everybody.
+It uses OpenStreetMap for display of weather maps.

 ## App features

 1. Display today weather
 2. Display forecast weather
+3. Display Temperature min/max (C)
+4. Display Pressure
+5. Display Wind speed (m/s)
+6. Display At (date-time)
-3. Search by city/zip code
+7. Search by city/zip code
-4. Open weather api integration
+8. Open weather api integration
-5. Convert celsius to fahrenheit
+9. Convert celsius to fahrenheit

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.